zjhzyyk/impressplus/README.md

 prezi.init();
 ```
 ###Presentation
 By default, in presentation, you are able to use following keys, left, right, space, and enter, to switch between slide.
-The side bar contains three four buttons.
+The side bar contains four buttons.
 The home button is used to preview all slides in one screen.
 Zoomin and Zoomout buttons are used to zoom the canvas.
 Lock button is used to lock the canvas so that you can drag or zoom the canvas.

 ###Configuration
 ```javascript